Lime Grove Studios

 Lime Grove Studios was a film, and later television, studio complex in Shepherd's Bush, west London, England.

-The complex was built by the Gaumont Film Company in 1915.
+The complex was built by Gaumont in 1915.
 It was situated in Lime Grove, a residential street in Shepherd's Bush, and when it first opened was described by Gaumont as "the finest studio in Great Britain and the first building ever put up in this country solely for the production of films".
 Many Gainsborough Pictures films were made here from the early 1930s.
 Its sister studio was Islington Studios, also used by Gainsborough; films were often shot partly at Islington and partly at Lime Grove.

 In 1949, the complex was purchased by the BBC, who used it for television broadcasts until 1991.
 It was demolished in 1993.

 Gaumont-British Picture Corporation

 In 1922, Isidore Ostrer along with brothers Mark and Maurice, acquired control of Gaumont-British from its French parent.
 In 1932 a major redevelopment of Lime Grove Studios was completed, creating one of the best equipped sound studio complexes of that era.
 The first film produced at the remodelled studio was the Walter Forde thriller Rome Express (1932), which became one of the first British sound films to gain critical and financial success in the United States (where it was distributed by Universal Pictures).

 The studios prospered under Gaumont-British, and in 1941 were bought by the Rank Organisation.
 By then Rank had a substantial interest in Gainsborough Pictures, and The Wicked Lady (1945), among other Gainsborough melodramas, was shot at Lime Grove.